 What time of the day should I feed my baby solid food?

 At 6 months old, most of your baby’s requirements are still being met with breastmilk or formula milk.
 This is why you should keep breastfeeding your baby as before (4-6 feeds per day), whenever your baby shows signs of hunger, and only introduce solid foods once a day.
-In the coming months, you can gradually increase the quantity to half a bowl.
+You can gradually increase the quantity to half a bowl in the coming months.
 Your baby will also start feeling hungry more often, and you can increase the frequency of solid foods in her diet accordingly.

 Should my 6-month baby drink water?

 Fully breastfed babies do not need to drink water.
 But once they have started eating solid food, you can offer them water from a cup or beaker after meals.
 Ensure that the water is boiled and cooled to room temperature.

 Your baby’s nutritional needs change as they grow.
 You should always consult your pediatrician before introducing any new food to your baby’s diet.
 You should also follow good hygiene and wash your hands and your baby’s hands before preparing a meal and feeding.
 With the above tips, we hope that you will be able to plan your 6-month-old baby’s diet.